Goals and Objectives

 morphology, weighted finite-state networks, two-level rules, xfst, lexc, twolc |

-CLARIN resources |
+CLARIN Language Resources |

 HFST: http://urn.fi/urn:nbn:fi:lb-20140730183 Kielipankki morphologies: http://urn.fi/urn:nbn:fi:lb-2018041703 |

-Structure and duration | The course comprises seven lectures, based on the original course.
-The lectures are tutorial-like, showing how HFST tools can be used for implementing finite-state morphologies.
-There are assignments at the end of each lecture.
-This is a self-study course, so there are no time limits.
-Solutions to the assignments are not available, since the original course is still lectured each year. |
+Structure and Duration | The course comprises seven lectures, based on the original course, with assignments.
+The solutions to the assignments are unavailable since the original course is still lectured each year. |

-Facilities required |
+Facilities Required | |

 Format |